ResidenciesAn artist residency and exhibition programme hosted by Breeze Creatives in Newcastle upon Tyne

 Residencies are open to artists in any field of practice.
 There are no restrictions in terms of age or nationality of artists, although applicants should note that this is a non-residential opportunity and any required accommodation must be arranged by the artist.
 Normal studio access times are Monday-Sunday 8am-11pm.

-- 3 week use for Abject 2 Gallery for studio space.
+- 4 week use of Abject 2 Gallery for residency studio space.

 - Use of facilities and equipment in Bamburgh House.